tbensky/PrologScheduling/README.md

 I usually find coding up the data for a problem very enjoyable.
 I usually do this first, and it feels like I'm making fast progress in solving my problem.
 "Prolog is so fun and flexible" I often think.
 The rule I need to satisfy however, which will drive the search, always feels much more difficult, and more progress is usually very very slow.
 Even haltingly so.

 I think with Prolog, people get hung up on stating the rule they wish to satisfy from their data.
 In other words, they (myself included) all get hung up on driving Prolog's search.
-They kind of expect Prolog to just "know" such things.
+They kind of expect Prolog to just "know" such things, but it doesn't.

 In scheduling for example, there is no built in magic of Prolog like `make_a_schedule(X),` where you hit return and X will be a list of rooms and what